freeCodeCamp/freeCodeCamp/guide/english/java/static/index.md

 ---

 # Static
 When you declare a variable or a method as static, it belongs to the class, rather than a specific instance.
 This means that only one instance of a static member exists, even if you create multiple objects of the class, or if you don't create any.
 It will be shared by all objects.
+Static method runs before any method declared in a Class.
+That's why the main method in Java declared public static void main(String args[])

 The static keyword can be used with variables, methods, code blocks and nested classes.